chipxsd/stream-based-sync/stream-based-sync.md

 > replication in which replicas are allowed to diverge._

-With this notion in place, we allow clients to operate independently from the server and perform mutations on what's their view of the model.
+With this notion in place, we allow clients to operate independently from the server and perform mutations on what their view of the model is.
 When clients do eventually come back online and publish all the `Sync.Events` they generated, it will bring other online clients to a consistent state -- we know this concept as [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).